rjsf-team/react-jsonschema-form/PULL_REQUEST_TEMPLATE.md

 If this is related to existing tickets, include links to them as well.
 Use the syntax `fixes #[issue number]` (ex: `fixes #123`).

+If your PR is non-trivial and you'd like to schedule a synchronous review, please add it to the weekly meeting agenda: https://docs.google.com/document/d/12PjTvv21k6LIky6bNQVnsplMLLnmEuypTLQF8a-8Wss/edit

 ### Checklist

 * [ ] **I'm updating documentation**